Not sure what to teach in January?

 Here is a list of ideas to get you started!

 Here are some important events for this month that you’ll want to be sure to include on your calendar:

 - January 17 is Kid Inventor’s Day

-- January 18 is Thesaurus Day (Peter Mark Roget’s birthday)
+- Celebrate Thesaurus Day (Peter Mark Roget’s birthday) on January 18

 - Martin Luther King’s birthday is January 21

 - The fourth Wednesday in January is Library Shelfie Day